 No. 9 Kentucky gets another scare, holds off Utah Valley

-No. 9 Kentucky gets another scare, holds off Utah ValleyKentucky's Nick Richards dunks during the second half of an NCAA college basketball game against Utah Valley in Lexington, Ky., Monday, Nov.
-18, 2019.
-Kentucky won 82-74.
-(AP Photo/James Crisp)

-LEXINGTON, Ky.
-(AP) -- Ashton Hagans scored a career-high 26 points, and No. 9 Kentucky survived another close game against what should have been a lesser opponent, beating Utah Valley 82-74 on Monday night.
+LEXINGTON, Ky. — Ashton Hagans scored a career-high 26 points, and No. 9 Kentucky survived another close game against what should have been a lesser opponent, beating Utah Valley 82-74 on Monday night.

 The Wildcats (3-1) dropped out of the No. 1 spot in The Associated Press Top 25 after losing at home to Evansville last week, and they had to overcome a late surge to hold off the Wolverines.